valputla/InfectionDataAnalysis/README.md

 ![influenza/covid/corr](Resources/Images/influenza_covid_corr.png)

 Additionally, a correlation coefficient of .9985 was observed between Pneumonia & COVID-19 Deaths of all the states in the US.
 This shows how severe both of these diseases are and how they ultimately lead to death if not treated.

 ![pneumonia/covid/corr](Resources/Images/pneumonia_covid_corr.png)

 The SEM value for the sample Influenza Deaths is 0.515.
 Exhibiting a low standard error, this indicates that our sample mean accurately represents the population.

 ![semflu](Resources/Images/SEMFlu.png)

 The SEM value for the sample Pneumonia Deaths is 27.09.
 Higher than that of Influenza, this standard error indicates that our sample mean does not represent the population as well.
-Moving forward, minimizing standard error by having a more representatitive sample would inmprove the reliability of this analysis.
+Moving forward, minimizing standard error by having a more representatitive sample would improve the reliability of this analysis.

 ![sempneumonia](Resources/Images/SEMPNA.png)
 # Suggestions for Further Analysis